dirklach/frontend-framework-dirk-lach/README.md

 # Components

 ## Components › File Structure
-- Like mentioned under »General« you should divide each element of your component with the help of a bold divider:
+- As mentioned under ‘General,’ you should separate each element of your component using a bold divider.
 ```css
 // ==================================================================
 // Components / A Component